gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 represent the diversity of modern programming styles today.
 Especially it lacks a comprehensive exploration of functional programming concepts, including immutability, referential transparency, high-order functions, and the emphasis on avoiding side effects.
-Such principles are occasionally mentioned but they are not consistently applied in the book's examples.
+Such principles are occasionally mentioned but not consistently applied.

 Second, **the book's dogmatic presentation of coding principles can be a double-edged sword.** While it offers valuable advice, its lack of nuanced explanations and context can lead to misunderstandings, particularly for newer developers.
 Overzealous adherence to rules like "small functions" or the "DRY principle" without seeing the costs is harmful to code quality.
 For example, blindly applying the "DRY principle" can result in excessive abstraction, leading to a proliferation of tiny, overly complex classes.
 This can make the code harder to understand and maintain.
 A better approach, recognizing that sometimes duplication is acceptable to improve readability or performance, is essential for effective software development.
-Even more important is that we should not place tactical coding practices above higher design principles like coupling, cohesion, information hiding etc.
+Even more important is that we should not place tactical coding practices above higher design principles like coupling, cohesion, information hiding etc. Some quotes directly from the book:

-More mantra-like examples can be found in the book:

 > The first rule of function is that they should be small.
 The second rule of
 > functions is that they should be smaller than that. - _Clean Code, chapter 3,